 Show off your side braids with blonde hair.
 If you leave a little root outgrowth, your cool braids will have dimension and even more interest.
 The larger the braid the bolder the blonde!

-These cherry-red Lemonade braids are anything but boring.
-In fact, they’re perfect for the girl who wants to add a little more drama to her scalp braids.
+These cherry-red Lemonade braids are perfect for the girl who wants to add a little more drama to her scalp braids.
 Vibrant hues really show off the braid pattern, and this deep red couldn’t get any sweeter.
 Whether you opt for small Lemonade braids or go with a thicker braided style, it’s all in the color for this look.

 Lemonade Braids With Cuffs